50+ Web Performance Terms: A Glossary for Understanding the Landscape

-In the broadest sense, WPO is the process, methodology and various techniques to measure, benchmark and improve app performance, where performance refers to the speed at which application pages are rendered on the end-user’s browser.
-More simply put, WPO is the art of tuning a web application for faster and smoother page loads, and an overall improved user experience.
+In the broadest sense, WPO is the process, methodology, and various techniques to measure, benchmark, and improve app performance, where performance refers to the speed at which application pages are rendered on the end user’s browser.
+WPO tools provide an opportunity to help load web applications faster to improve an overall user experience.

 2. Application Performance Monitoring (APM)

 Application performance monitoring refers to a broad category of monitoring practices to determine the consistency, availability, and performance of web apps.
-The metrics observed with application performance monitoring drive the WPO process, since improving performance requires a baseline understand of how your application performs around the world, on different browsers, and with different last-mile connectivities.
+The metrics observed with application performance monitoring drive the WPO process since improving performance requires a baseline understanding of how your application performs around the world, on different browsers, and with different last-mile connectivities.

 4. Real-Browser Monitoring

-This type of APM uses a real browsers operated by a computer to assess the performance of a web application in an automated fashion.
-This means it gathers information on what a user would see – if he or she accessed the site with the given criteria of browser, geographic location, and type of Internet connection.
-This testing is great for finding bottlenecks and developing a picture of performance, since the data is reliable and detailed.
-However even if the browsers are real, they are launched via a datacenter, so the location and connection speed are simulations, and not always a perfect stand-in for real-life user experiences.
+This type of APM uses a real browser operated by a computer to assess the performance of a web application in an automated fashion.
+This means it gathers information on what a user would see – if he or she accessed the site with the given criteria of the browser, geographic location, and type of Internet connection.
+This testing is great for finding bottlenecks and developing a picture of performance since the data is reliable and detailed.
+However, even if the browsers are real, they are launched via a data center, so the location and connection speed are simulations, and not always a perfect stand-in for real-life user experiences.